 Aside from removing subscribers who are no longer active, you should remove email addresses you get either hard or soft bounces when you are sending emails.
 These can be seen on the email software (e.g. MailChimp) when you look at how well the email campaign is going.
 The emails that are getting this warning will take up most of your email list so by removing them you will free up some space of potential customers that want your service/products.

 5. Talk to just one person

 When you write the draft for your subject line and your e-mail content, it’s normal to think of the big amount of people you’re sending this e-mail to.
 However, it’s more effective to write to an individual person to make your e-mail more personal.

 If you want to write this way, you need to know the persona of your customer.
 You need to know what they desire, their problems, their likes, and their dislikes.

 Spending a day or two to get to know your customers can help you find out what these are.
-This will not only help you with your e-mail marketing but also improving your products/services.
+This will not only help you with your e-mail marketing but also improve your products/services.

 6. Write to your subscribers like they’re your friend